Jennifer Aniston Does Not Intimidate Justin Theroux, Actor Hints He And Jen May Star On Big Screen Together

 People relays how Justin described the difficulty he would have in staying away from humor while writing a drama, noting “I couldn’t write one of these scripts.
 I would go right for the fart joke.”

-Theroux also shares that he always tests his material on friends and, of course, Aniston.
+Theroux also shares that he always tests his material on friends, and of course, Aniston.

 “I have very funny friends and a very funny wife.
 I bounce ideas off of them.
 If I get a deep belly laugh, I know I’ve hit something.”